All Episodes

 We have done everything in our power to elect the people we thought were going to stop this.

-And each and every turn we're told, well, we need the Senate.
+And each and every turn, we're told, well, we need the Senate.

 We get the Senate.

-Well, there's this separation of powers.
+Well, there's the separation of powers.

 You know, Obama's still president.